 When I was doing more non-professional writing, I was fond of the school of writing advice that said “the way to learn how to write (fiction) is to have a good story to tell;” when I think about learning to program I think the first step has to be a need to automate something on a computer.

-I've even started a wiki page on the topic.
+I’ve even written up something on the topic.

 Hackers describe this as the “scratch your own itch” method (from CatB and elsewhere.)